Colleen Hait '15

 - Have you received any awards/recognitions here?

-I have made Dean’s List each semester, and have been recognized for three SOAR projects throughout my time at Moravian College.
+I have made Dean’s List each semester, and have been recognized for three SOAR projects throughout my time at Moravian University.

 - Briefly, what are your future plans and career goals?